 How to use Sheetgo

-Take these steps to use Sheetgo to transfer formatted data automatically within Google Sheets:
+Click on the button below to install Sheetgo and transfer formatted data automatically within Google Sheets:

-5. At this stage, you can choose to add another file or update your settings.
-When you are ready to complete the transfer, click the check mark at the bottom of the sidebar.
+Next, you can choose to upload another file or update the settings in the ‘Settings‘ section.
+You can change the Connection Name, schedule Automatic Updates, Filter certain data, and enable Transfer Formatting.
+When you are ready to complete the data transfer, click on ‘SAVE CONNECTION‘ at the bottom of the sidebar.

 Does Sheetgo have any limitations?